berlingoqc/powerlinux/README.md

 ## How to use me ?

 Very very hard...
-First , you have to clone this repository
+First , you have to clone this repository and download the dependencies
+* git
+* wget
+* curl
+* unzip
 ```bash
 wquintal@localhost # git clone https://github.com/berlingoqc/powerlinux.git ./
 ```